 Low-carbohydrate diets (i.e., keto, LCHF, paleo) have become very popular because they can produce short-term weight loss.
-However, restricting carbohydrates long-term is not recommended, especially in regards to its impact on heart disease.
+However, restricting carbohydrates is not recommended, especially in regard to its impact on heart disease.

 One large-scale study on low-carb diets and AFib included more than 13,000 participants and had a follow-up period of 22.4 years.
 The authors found that low-carb diets increased the risk of AFib, regardless of the kind of fat or protein participants ate in place of carbohydrates.

-Plus, a low-carb diet, also called a keto Afib diet, contains high amounts of fat and protein.
+Plus, one variation of a low-carb diet, also called a keto AFib diet, contains high amounts of fat and protein.
 This may trigger harmful stress in your cells, which is another risk factor for AFib.

-Research has found that eating a lot of sodium doesn’t just raise your blood pressure and increases your risk of having a heart attack and stroke.
-It also significantly increases the risk of AFib, regardless of age, weight, or blood pressure.
-To prevent Afib attacks, limit your intake to 1500mg per day and be mindful of hidden sources of sodium.
+Research has found that eating a lot of sodium doesn’t just raise your blood pressure and increase your risk of having a heart attack and stroke, it also significantly increases the risk of AFib, regardless of age, weight, or blood pressure.
+To prevent AFib attacks, limit your intake to 1500mg per day and be mindful of hidden sources of sodium.